Charlotte Child Custody LAWYER

 • Communication methods between co-parents

-• Decision-making responsibilities for important matters regarding the children
+• Decision-making responsibilities for key matters involving the children

 • Child support agreements

-• Methods for resolving disputes or modifying the plan as needed
+• Methods for resolving disputes or updating the plan

 Contact Our Charlotte Child Custody Lawyers Today

-Attorney Jim Warren will devote his personal attention to your goals and support your efforts to reach a child custody arrangement that upholds your parental rights and satisfies the laws of North Carolina.
+Attorney Jim Warren brings focused attention to each case and supports your efforts to find a custody arrangement that preserves your rights and meets the requirements of North Carolina law.

 Reaching a resolution peacefully can protect your child from the stress and emotions of a custody battle.
 Nevertheless, if a civil agreement is not possible, our law firm is prepared to fight for your interests in family court.
 Call (704) 741-1763 or use our online form for straightforward advice and compassionate guidance from our Charlotte child custody attorneys.